dtcooper/tomato/docs/client.md

       **make sure to use its included "Git Bash" terminal.**
   * [Node.js v18+](https://nodejs.org/)

-To get the development code running, in your terminal run
+To get the development code running, in your terminal run the following (use "Git Bash" on Windows :simple-windows:),

 ```bash
 # Clone the repo